Challenge 460: Polyglots

 In this city, 9 languages are spoken, and each language has exactly 1 million speakers.

-Find the least value of N such that there must exist a pair of languages with at least N speakers.
+Find the least value of N such that there must exist a pair of languages with at least N speakers in common.

 (b)